akka/akka/akka-docs/rst/java/http/routing-dsl/directives/cookie-directives/optionalCookie.rst

 -----------
 Extracts an optional cookie with a given name from a request.

-Use the :ref:`-cookie-` directive instead if the inner route does not handle a missing cookie.
+Use the :ref:`-cookie-java-` directive instead if the inner route does not handle a missing cookie.

 Example